-James Holt is a solo artist from Bolton and is receiving attention and praise from music industry giants, such as legendary producer Brian Eno, and the listening public alike.
+James Holt is a solo artist from Manchester who has been receiving attention and praise from music industry giants, such as legendary producer Brian Eno, and the listening public alike.

 James’ musical achievements are all the more impressive considering he was diagnosed with bilateral moderate-to-severe hearing loss at the age of four and has since worked to overcome his disability by graduating with a first-class honours degree and MA in Music Composition at the University of Salford.